Skip to main content

 This absorbed electrolyte design makes AGM batteries spill-proof and maintenance-free — no need to check water levels or add distilled water.
 They can be mounted in any orientation, produce minimal gassing during normal charging, and are safe for indoor use without a dedicated battery box vented to the outside.

 During discharge, a chemical reaction between the lead plates and sulfuric acid produces electrical current and converts the plate surfaces to lead sulfate.
 During charging, this process reverses.
-However, if an AGM battery is deeply discharged or left in a discharged state, the lead sulfate can crystallize permanently on the plates — a process called sulfation — which irreversibly reduces capacity.
+However, if an AGM battery is deeply discharged or left in a discharged state, the lead sulfate can crystallize permanently on the plates — sulfation — which irreversibly reduces capacity.
+This is why AGM batteries should ideally be kept above 50 percent state of charge.
+A 200Ah AGM battery therefore provides roughly 100Ah of usable energy, versus a LiFePO4 where you can use 80 to 100 percent of rated capacity.

 Who AGM Batteries Are Best For

 • Budget-conscious builders — AGM batteries cost 40 to 60 percent less than equivalent LiFePO4 batteries upfront.
 If your budget cannot stretch to lithium right now, AGM gets your system running today.
-You can always upgrade to lithium later when funds allow.

 • Cold weather backup systems — In unheated spaces that regularly drop below freezing, AGM batteries can accept a charge at any temperature.
 LiFePO4 batteries require a heating system to charge safely in cold weather, adding cost and complexity.

 • Infrequent-use backup systems — If your battery bank only cycles during occasional power outages or weekend cabin visits, the lower cycle life of AGM is less of a concern.
-The batteries may reach their calendar life limit before their cycle limit.

 Frequently Asked Questions